j0057/sqltransmutate/README.md

 It has no knowledge whatsoever of which databases it's moving from and to.
 Whatever SQLAlchemy can handle, this script can handle.

+Scratch that -- it has to do some post-processing to reset the sequence counters for PostgreSQL.
+Oh well.

 Why??
 -----